 After graduating from Waseda University with a degree in Commerce, Hideaki Sashiwa has worked with some major securities companies including Daiwa Securities Co.Ltd, Kleinwort Benson and Goldman Sachs where he cultivated his specialized knowledge about finance and investment.
-He is currently the President of Nippon Concierge Co., Ltd., Auditor of JP Holdings, Co., Ltd., and Director and Vice-President of GI Capital Securities Ltd.
+He is currently the President of Nippon Concierge Co., Ltd. and Representative Director and Vice-President of GI Capital Securities Ltd.

 Liwen Wu, MD